Machine Learning with Confidential Computing: A Systematization of Knowledge: Confidential Computing Solution for Machine Learning

 \mysub{Complete ML training/inference inside TEEs.} The most straightforward approach is to deploy a complete ML training/inference process inside TEEs.
 In such a case, the maximum capability of the ML task is strictly limited to the TEE's space and computing constraints.
 Much early-stage work, \eg~\cite{ohrimenko2016oblivious, hunt2018chiron}, implemented and tested on small-scale ML algorithms so probably can fit the complete inference or even training process into TEEs.
+In addition, such a full deployment is also tested in later research under FL scenarios based on the assumption that ML on clients' edge devices is usually light, while remote attestation can be further adapted to manage the agreement among all clients~\cite{quoc2021secfl}.
 However, when the required secure memory of training a larger ML model exceeds the TEE's size, fitting it as a whole becomes infeasible.
 Then, one strategy is to use memory space efficiently -- trading off the total number of the model's layers and the number of neurons -- and to maximize the efficiency of every ``bit'' of TEEs' secure memory for ML computation.
 Specifically, we list several practical approaches as follows. i)~Conducting inference instead of training, \eg~\cite{lee2019occlumency, gu2019yerbabuena, bayerl2020offline}.
 Training consumes much more computational resources because of backward propagation (\eg~memory used to save model gradients and intermediate activations). ii)~Choosing a small batch size.
 A large batch size leads to large memory usage because every sample in this batch produces its own activations for all model layers. iii)~Balancing the feature extractor (\eg~convolutional layers) and the classifier (\eg~fully connected layers)~\cite{mo2021ppfl}.
 A properly designed feature extractor can decrease the feature dimension but still capture key features, enabling a compact classifier to achieve good performance.